 Please click here to order Papal Wednesday morning Audience Tickets for September.

 As Romans Do, our 144 page guide to Rome and Santa Susanna is a real treasure and available to all.
 Not only is it a parish handbook, it is also an excellent guide for visitors, pilgrims and new residents coming to Rome.
 It makes all kinds of recommendations for what to see and do, and provides opening times and costs for various museums and other places of interest.
 It also includes 8 pages of Tips on getting around the city while you are here.
 We would be happy to mail you a copy of this book.
 This edition is dedicated to the Alumni of Santa Susanna Church and is filled with historical photos from our archives, as well as current photos from the recent yearsPlease send Fr.
 Greg (email@example.com) your name and address and we will mail you a copy as soon as possible.
 All we ask is that you consider sending us a donation to help us continue our ministry here at Santa Susanna.

 Please click on the above link and you will find our location, directions and mass times (which at this time do not take place at Santa Susanna, as it is closed.)

 Questions that we can help you with??
 Contact Us

-Dear Parishioners, Friends, Alumni and All Supporters of the St. Nicholas Serata,
+Dear Parishioners, Alumni and Friends of Santa Susanna,

 Full Mass times